Kindergarten facts

 Talk to your Maternal and Child Health nurse or a qualified early years educator to help you decide.
 Kindergarten open days also provide a great opportunity to talk things through with an experienced professional.

-Can my child attend sessional kindergarten if they are not 3 until later in term 1?
+Can my child attend sessional kindergarten if they are not 3-years-old until later in term 1?

 If your child turns three by 30 April in the year of registration, and you would like them to start sessional kindergarten, you can still enrol your child.
 Services will hold your child's place until they are old enough to attend.